AGMs

 Annual elections of directors

 In 2019, Treasury Wine Estates voluntarily moved to annual elections for directors in line with best practice that occurs in both the US and the UK.
-Dual listed companies like News Corp and Rio Tinto all do this due to the laws in the US and UK and BHP has pledged to continue doing it even after its UK DLC ended last year.
+Dual listed companies like News Corp and Rio Tinto all do this due to the laws in the US and UK and BHP has continued doing it even after its UK DLC ended in 2021.
 Can the chair comment on whether our company will follow this TWE lead and move to annual elections of directors at the 2023 AGM?

 Question on director recruitment process

-Could new director Jane Doe and the chair comment on the recruitment process that led to her appointment to the board.
-Was a head hunter involved, did the full board interview Jane and did they interview any other candidates?
-Did Jane know any of our directors before engaging with the recruitment process?
+Could new director XXXX and the chair comment on the recruitment process that led to her appointment to the board.
+Was a head hunter involved, did the full board interview ????? and did they interview any other candidates?
+Did ????? know any of our directors before engaging with the recruitment process?

 Hybrid AGM